Placement Delivery Array Design for Combination Networks with Edge Caching: Introduction

 A key factor that limits the application of all forms of coded caching in practice, is the required high \emph{subpacketization level} \cite{Shanmugam2016}, i.e., the number of subpackets must grow exponentially with the number of users.
 In contrast, \cite{YanPDA2017,YanBipatite2017,LiTang,Ge2016,linear2017} proposed new caching schemes that have much lower subpacketization levels but slightly increased transmission rate.
-A useful tool for representing these new schemes are \emph{placement delivery arrays (PDA)} introduced in \cite{YanPDA2017}.
+A useful tool for representing these new schemes is \emph{placement delivery array (PDA)} introduced in \cite{YanPDA2017}.
 PDAs characterize both the (uncoded)~placement and delivery strategies with a single array \cite{YanPDA2017}, and thus facilitate the design of good caching schemes.

-The main contributions of this paper are summarized as follows: \begin{enumerate} \item We introduce the \emph{combinational PDAs (C-PDA)} to represent uncoded placement and delivery strategies for combination networks in a single array.
-We also determine the rate, memory, and subpacketization requirements of the caching scheme corresponding to a given C-PDA. \item For the case when $r|h$, we describe how any standard PDA with ${h-1 \choose r-1}$ columns can be transformed into a C-PDA for a $(h,r)$-combination network. \item With this transformation and the previous low-subpacketization schemes for the single-shared link setup, two low-subpacketization schemes for $(h,r)$-combination networks are obtained.
-The performances of the new schemes are close to the scheme in \cite{LiTangISIT2016}, but have significantly lower subpacketization level. \item For arbitrary $(h,r)$, we propose a C-PDA for which the corresponding caching scheme achieves the cut-set lower bound for sufficiently large cache sizes. \end{enumerate}
+In this paper, we first introduce \emph{combinational PDAs (C-PDA)} to represent uncoded placement and delivery strategies for combination networks in a single array.
+We also determine the rate, memory, and subpacketization requirements of the caching scheme corresponding to a given C-PDA.
+Then, for the case when $r|h$, we describe how any standard PDA with ${h-1 \choose r-1}$ columns can be transformed into a C-PDA for a $(h,r)$-combination network.
+With this transformation and the previous low-subpacketization schemes for the single-shared link setup, two low-subpacketization schemes for $(h,r)$-combination networks are obtained.
+The performances of the new schemes are close to the scheme in \cite{LiTangISIT2016}, but have significantly lower subpacketization level.
+Finally, for arbitrary $(h,r)$, we propose a C-PDA for which the corresponding caching scheme achieves the cut-set lower bound for sufficiently large cache sizes.

+Due to the space limitation, we only provide sketches of the proofs.
+For details, see \cite{C_PDA2018arXiv}.

 \textbf{Notations:} We denote the set of positive integers by $\mathbb{N}^+$.
 For $n\in\mathbb{N}^+$, denote the set $\{1,2,\cdots,n\}$ by $[n]$.
 The Exclusive OR operation is denoted by $\oplus$.
 For a positive real number $x$, $\lceil x\rceil$ is the least integer that is not less than $x$.